Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 3203 Washington St.

 Created to offer Boston cinephiles an extensive selection of independent films, Video Underground has more than 15,000 titles, including many you won’t find online.
 The knowledgeable staff researches films to add to the store’s collection on a daily basis.
-The store also offers local artists a chance to put their work on the shelves for rental.
-You can buy or rent VHS and DVD films here, and the salesclerks will happily order, at no extra cost, any available title they don’t have in stock.
+The store also offers local artists a chance to sell their work, such as buttons and tote bags.
+You can buy or rent VHS, DVD, and Blu-ray films here, and the salesclerks will happily order, at no extra cost, any available title they don’t have in stock.
 Films are categorized by subject, such as Drugs & Booze, Comics & Superheroes, and Cops & Criminals.
+The store’s website makes it easy to see what titles are available.

 3484 Washington St.